Series, Parallel, and Series-Parallel Circuits: A Comparison and Their Applications

 The use, application and importance of series and parallel circuit connection today cannot be over emphasized.
 The application of series and parallel circuit connection can be evidently seen in our homes, school halls and in our street lights.
-With the press of a button, all the Bobs in our sitting rooms are turned on. some refer that the bobs in their homes should have different switches.
+Some people suggest that the bulbs in their homes should have individual switches.

-Well, it’s not a magic when more than three electric bobs or loads are controlled by one switch.
-A load is anything i.e. it could be an appliances, electric bobs or even ceiling fans that consumes electrical energy when connected to a power supply.
-The electric bobs, televisions, refrigerators etc can all be referred to as a load.
-The bobs convert electrical energy into light and heat form of energy.
+Well, it’s not a magic when more than three electric bulbs or loads are controlled by one switch.
+A load is anything i.e. it could be an appliances, electric bulbs or even ceiling fans that consumes electrical energy when connected to a power supply.
+The electric bulbs, televisions, refrigerators etc. can all be referred to as a load.
+The bulbs convert electrical energy into light and heat form of energy.
 Fans convert the electrical energy into mechanical energy.

 A series circuit is a circuit in which resistors or loads are connected end to end so that the circuit will have only one path through which electric current flows.
 Thus, when a number of resistors are connected in series, the effective resistance (total resistance in the circuit) is gotten by adding the individual resistance algebraically.
 That is to say, if we have resistors with resistance R1, R2, R3 …Rn connected in series, then;